typesafehub/conductr-doc/src/main/play-doc/developer/CreatingBundles.md

 We attempt to extract as much information from the your docker image as possible.
 Any `EXPOSE` directives in your `Dockerfile` will automatically create corresponding service endpoints in `bundle.conf`.
 Support for persistent mounting of `VOLUME` directives is planned.

 Docker images can vary in size significantly and this can affect development/deployment time and consume additional system resources.
-Because of this, we recommend that you build your images ontop of a light-weight base image.
-[Alpine](https://hub.docker.com/_/alpine/) is a great choice as it's only 5MB in size.
+Because of this, we recommend that you build your images ontop of a light-weight base image. [openjdk/8-jre-alpine](https://hub.docker.com/_/openjdk/) is a great choice as it's only ~80MB in size (~50MB when compressed).

 ## Producing a universal bundle without Docker